BYU-PRISM/GEKKO/docs/ml.rst

    Processes allows for the calculation of prediction intervals in the model.
 While this isn't shown here, for more complicated problems this uncertainty can be used with optimization and decision making when these models are used.
-All kernels implemented in Sklearn, anisotropic and isotropic, are working in Gekko - however some may converge to an infeasibility during solving, so careful kernel consideration is key.
-These kernels can be combined together, and a custom kernel can be used if a corresponding function is implemented in both sklearn and Gekko.
+All kernels implemented in `sklearn`, anisotropic and isotropic, are working in Gekko, however, some may converge to an infeasibility during solving, so careful kernel consideration is key.
+These kernels can be combined together, and a custom kernel can be used if a corresponding function is implemented in both `sklearn` and `Gekko`.

 .. container:: cell code